-Assessment date Reviewed as part of this year's evolution.
-Minor amendments have been made which have been assessed by Service Unit Equality Champion as having no equalities impacts.
+Assessment Reviewed as part of this year's evolution.
+Minor amendments have been date made which have been assessed by Service Unit Equality Champion as having no equalities impacts.
 Updated EIA assessment as per Appendix H.

-Approval body Audit and Governance Committee Approval date 16 February 2023 V1 - December 2018 New Policy created (please note any version changes in the future will be shown in red text) V2 - March 2020 Annual policy review.
-Added Criminal Finances Act 2017 Requirements (new Appendix E).
-Added new definition of Corruption.
-Updated legislation/link The Money Laundering, Terrorist Financing (Amendment) and Transfer of Funds (Information on the Payer) Regulations 2019 and value to not take any cash payment amended from £12,000 to £10,000 (same as Financial Regulations).
-Some other minor changes made including reformatting to BCP corporate formatting requirements.
+Approval body Audit and Governance Committee Approval date 7 March 2024 V1 - December 2018 New Policy created (please note any version changes in the future will be shown in red text) V2 - March 2020 nnual policy review.
+Added Criminal Finances Act 2017 Requirements new Appendix E).
+Added new definition of Corruption. pdated legislation/link The Money Laundering, Terrorist Financing Amendment) and Transfer of Funds (Information on the Payer) Regulations 219 and value to not take any cash payment amended from £12,000 to 10,000 (same as Financial Regulations). ome other minor changes made including reformatting to BCP corporate ormatting requirements.
 V2021.1 - March 2021 Annual policy review.
 Included reference to new BCP Declaration of Interests, Gifts & Hospitality Policy.
 Updated contact details and made some minor best practice wording changes.
 Appended EIA screening tool.
 V2022.1 - March 2022 Annual policy review.
 Updated definition of corruption.
 Included Regulation of Investigatory Powers Act 2000 and Investigatory Powers Act 2016 under other relevant legislation.
 Minor other wording and contact detail changes.
 V2023.1 - March 2023 Added manager guidance to contact the Police where a theft or burglary has occurred and to notify the Insurance Team.
 Added statement that Financial Regulations give the Chief Internal Auditor the right to refer cases directly to the Police where a clear criminal offence has occurred.
 Anti-Money Laundering Requirements Appendix C: updated legislation/link to The Money Laundering and Terrorist Financing (Amendment) (No. 2) Regulations 2022.
-Anti-Money Laundering Requirements Appendix C: added need to investigate the circumstances where a refund is requested, and expanded indicators to look for to include attempts to make any large cash payments / deposits, attempts to makes any abnormally large payment / deposits, and requests a refund for a series of overpayments.
+Anti-Money Laundering Requirements Appendix C: added need to investigate the circumstances where a refund is requested and expanded indicators to look for to include attempts to make any large cash payments / deposits, attempts to makes any abnormally large payment / deposits, and requests a refund for a series of overpayments.
+V2024.1 - March 2024 Annual policy review.
+Under Other Relevant Legislation added links to Proceeds of Crime Act 2002, Regulation of Investigatory Powers Act 2000 and Investigatory Powers Act 2016.
+Added to Appendix A Further Guidance for Officers & Managers guidance on examining identity documents.
+Included in Appendix C Anti-Money Laundering Requirements a statement that the Council will cooperate fully with law enforcement authorities, regulatory bodies, and other relevant agencies in combating money laundering and terrorist financing.